 It’s hard to create an appropriate housing development for a community you don’t know.
 Take the time to talk to residents, visit area shops and restaurants, walk the streets, and really get a sense of what kind of housing development would both fit in and add to the community.
 Are there any religious communities close by?
 Where’s the nearest grocery store?
 What about health clinics, banks, and schools?

 After you do your preliminary investigation, form groups of community members to talk through ideas and give you feedback on your design.
 The more the community feels a part of what you’re doing, the more your housing development will feel like a neighborhood asset, not an imposition.

-During my years at Marks, Thomas Architects, we’ve designed a number of low-income, affordable, and mixed-income housing developments.
+During my years at Marks Thomas, we’ve designed a number of low-income, affordable, and mixed-income housing developments.
 Browse some of our projects, and get in touch to start a conversation about how we can help you.